-The Board is responsible for the overall stewardship of the GTAA, including overseeing the Corporation's governance, strategic direction, and supervising Management, which is responsible for the day-to-day conduct of the business and affairs of the Corporation.
-The Board's written mandate is contained in the Terms of Reference of the Board of Directors, which is attached as Appendix "A".
+The Board is responsible for the overall stewardship of the GTAA, including overseeing the Corporation's governance, strategic direction, and supervising management, which is responsible for the day-to-day conduct of the business and affairs of the Corporation.
+The Board's written mandate is contained in the Terms of Reference of the Board of Directors, which are attached to this Annual Information Form.